sentient-agi/Sentient-Enclaves-Framework/docs/md/ROADMAP.md

 - **0.7.0** - web protocol for RA, with VRF proofs for attestation docs, mt-runtime, mass-production of attestation docs, hot cache and cold DB (Sled) integration for storing attestation docs.
+        Providing per file attestation of enclave's file system upon web request to attest exact file or attest files in requested directory or directories in enclave's file system.
+        Providing the control of files and file system integrity via providing per file hashing.
+        These file integrity hashes used to generate proofs (based on VRF, for not to rely on enclave or system entropy) and per file attestation docs, that include file proofs, based on file integrity hashes.

-- **0.8.0** - file system monitor, for automagic mass-production of attestation docs, with mt-runtime integration as well.
+- **0.8.0** - file system monitor, for automagic unconditional unattended mass-production of attestation docs, with mt-runtime integration as well.
+            Providing CoW layer above the base enclave file system layer in enclave's run-time for immutably tracking the whole file system changes per file and control integrity via providing per file hashing.
+            These file integrity hashes used to generate proofs (based on VRF, for not to rely on enclave or system entropy) and per file attestation docs, that include file proofs, based on file integrity hashes.

 - **0.9.0** - cryptography stack, for buffer level SLC and content encryption.